openhivestack/node-sdk/packages/core/README.md

 ### Integrating with Existing Frameworks

-The `Agent` class is decoupled from the HTTP server, allowing you to integrate it into any Node.js framework.
-Instead of calling `agent.createServer()`, you can use `agent.handleTaskRequest()` inside your own route handlers.
+The `Agent` class is decoupled from the HTTP server, allowing you to integrate its message processing logic into any Node.js framework.
+Instead of calling `agent.createServer()`, you can use `agent.process()` inside your own route handlers.

 **Example with Express:**